AERONOMY AND ASTROPHYSICS

 Umran S. Inan, Stanford University.

 We are building the IceCube Observatory, which will be installed at the South Pole.
-IceCube, a neutrino telescope that will be buried 1.4 to 2.4 kilometers below the surface of the ice, will be constructed during the austral summers over the next 5 years.
+IceCube, a neutrino telescope that will be buried 1.4 to 2.4 kilometers below the surface of the ice, will be constructed during the austral summers over the next 4 years.
 The detector will consist of 4,800 optical modules deployed on 80 vertical strings.
-AMANDA (see the Antarctic Muon and Neutrino Detector Array project, A130S) serves as a prototype for this international collaborative effort.
-This season we will to ship the remaining components, begin drilling in the ice sheet, and begin assembling and testing systems.
+The now-completed Antarctic Muon and Neutrino Detector Array (AMANDA) project served as a prototype for this international collaborative effort.
+Last season, we shipped the remaining components, began drilling in the ice sheet, and started to assemble and test systems.
+During this austral summer, field team members will install 12 to 14 detector strings in the IceCube array and 10 IceTop stations (sensors used to detect air showers, study atmospheric muons and calibrate IceCube).
+In addition, project personnel will prepare for and implement the move from the temporary lab to the permanent IceCube Laboratory.

 Using neutrinos as cosmic messengers, IceCube will open an unexplored window on the Universe and will answer such fundamental questions as what the physical conditions in gamma ray bursts are and whether the photons originating in the Crab supernova remnant and near the supermassive black holes of active galaxies are of hadronic (derived from subatomic particles composed of quarks) or electromagnetic origin.
 The telescope will also examine the nature of dark matter, aid in the quest to observe supersymmetric particles, and search for compactified dimensions.

 Since many parts of the Universe cannot be explored using other types of radiation (protons do not carry directional information because they are deflected by magnetic fields, neutrons decay before they reach the Earth, and high-energy photons may be absorbed), IceCube will fill a gap in our knowledge and occupy a unique place in astronomical research.
-(A333S; NSF/OPP 0331873)^ top
+(A-333-S; NSF/OPP 03-31873)

-- to extend the number of conjugate pairs of stations between the Northern and Southern Hemispheres, thus increasing the size of the inner magnetospheric region that can be remotely monitored,
+extend the number of conjugate pairs of stations between MEASURE in the Northern Hemisphere and SAMBA in the Southern Hemisphere, thus increasing the size of the inner magnetospheric region that can be remotely monitored from the two hemispheres;

-- to establish an auroral latitude station conjugate to the Canadian Poste de la Baleine and to study the differences in substorms and general auroral activity, and
+establish an auroral latitude station conjugate to the Canadian Poste de la Baleine and study the conjugate differences in substorms and general auroral activity;

-- to provide the scientific community with near-real-time data that can be used to validate models and indexes that up to now have been tuned primarily with data only from the Northern Hemisphere.
-(A357P; NSF/OPP 0341861)
+provide the scientific community with near-real-time data from Southern Hemisphere low- and auroral-latitude stations that can be used to validate models that up to now have been tuned primarily with data from the Northern Hemisphere.
+(A-357-M/P; NSF/OPP 03-41861)

 Next-generation cosmic microwave background polarization measurements with the QUEST experiment on the degree angular scale interferometer (DASI).